A North American Conservation Success

 DDE residue in eggs vs. pre-DDT baseline

-Eggshell thickness has fully returned to pre-DDT baseline (set to 100%).
-The reproductive trap is gone.
+Eggshell thickness has returned to at or near pre-DDT baseline (shown as 100% for reference).
+The reproductive trap that crashed the species is no longer operative.
+Source: 3.

 Occupied Territories vs. Recovery Goal